 - Heat the oil over medium heat in a skillet and when hot, fry the eggplant in the oil until golden brown on both sides (turning once).

-- Pour half the tomato sauce into an engrossed 13" x 9" baking dish.
+Pour half the tomato sauce into lightly greased 13" x 9" baking dish.

 - Lay the eggplant over the sauce in a single layer.

 - Sprinkle 1/2 the Parmesan cheese and all the Feta cheese over the eggplant.

 - Sprinkle the remaining spices over the sauce.